-A typical Amarone is striking for its aromatic intensity and complexity.
-The scent of dried plums and cherries is intertwined with the freshness and depth of the scents of the forest undergrowth.
-Every time the nose approaches the glass new suggestions always emerge: now the dried mushrooms, now the blood-iron notes, now sensations of cocoa.
+A typical Amarone strikes you for its aromatic intensity and complexity.
+First of all, you feel the scent of cherries and dried plums, that is intertwined with the freshness and depth of the scents of the forest undergrowth.
+Every time the nose approaches the glass new suggestions emerge: dried mushrooms, blood-iron notes, sensations of cocoa.
 Rich flavor and a silky, sumptuous texture dominates the palate.
 Perceptible ripe red fruit embellished with spices such as cinnamon and vanilla.
 With the refinement it widens the taste-olfactory spectrum to perceptions of leather, tanned tobacco and toasted coffee.

 The best match: great with red meat, superb alone

 Amarone wine is the ideal match with red meat, prepared with slow cooking methods such as stewing and brazing.
 It is also a great companion of second courses based on feathered game such as pheasant with walnuts and truffles or woodcock on crusts.
 There is also an excellent affinity with very refined and tasty cheeses such as Taleggio, Reblochon, Quartirolo, Murazzano and Formaggio di Fossa.
 But first of all it is one of that wines that you can drink alone.
 In fact, it is considered a “meditation” wine, to be sipped slowly in an intimate and relaxing setting.